wazo-platform/wazo-doc/source/api_sdk/rest_api/examples.rst

    https://wazo:9486/1.1/users

-Create a user with a phone and a voicemail (xivo-confd)
+Create a user with a phone and a voicemail (wazo-confd)
 =======================================================

 .. figure:: images/rest-api-example-user-voicemail.png